-5. Include a PDF copy of responses in the notification email: This will add a PDF copy of the form response to the email.
+5. Attach a PDF document containing form responses: This will add a PDF document containing your form response information to the email.
 This can be useful in saving documents that you may need to refer to, store individually or print later.

 6. Add file uploads as attachments to the email: By default your files will be shown in the notification email as links, and the viewer will be required to log in to view the files.
 Ticking this will attach the files as attachments to the notification email.

 7. Enable conditional logic for this email: You can enable conditional logic to determine whether this email gets sent or not, depending on answers in the form response (shown below).

 8. Insert form answers: Click this to show a list of codes for your fields.
 You can copy and paste any of these codes in to your email address (1), email subject (2) or email body (3) settings to insert the response values you receive.
 An example of this is shown below.

 9. Add another notification email: You can add in multiple notifications by clicking this button.
 This is particularly useful in conjunction with conditional logic allowing you to setup the relevant workflows.

 Conditional logic can be applied to control whether an email notification you have setup is sent or not.
 This can be applied in a number of different ways to enable you to manage your internal form workflows.